Rotations, Orientation, and Quaternions

 rotmatFrame = 0.8660 0.5000 0 -0.5000 0.8660 0 0 0 1.0000

 To find the location of the point in the rotated reference frame, right-multiply

 ans = 0.8562 0.0830 0

 A rotation vector is an alternate, compact rotation encapsulation.
-A rotation vector is simply a three element vector which represents the unit length axis of rotation scaled-up by the angle of rotation in radians.
+A rotation vector is simply a three-element vector that represents the unit length axis of rotation scaled-up by the angle of rotation in radians.
 There is no frame-ness or point-ness associated with a rotation vector.
 To convert to a rotation vector:

 rv = rotvec(qeul)